martzyx/clerkshortcutpro/README.md

 - Enter Key: Confirm and Proceed
 - Escape Key: Cancel and Return

-## How to Use
+## How to Customize keybinds (Chrome only)
-The Enter Key: While interacting with dialogue boxes, pressing the 'Enter' key on your keyboard will allow you to confirm your inputs and proceed.
-This eliminates the need for manually clicking on the 'Confirm' or 'Proceed' buttons, thus saving you time.

-The Escape Key: If you wish to cancel an action or close a dialogue box, simply press the 'Escape' key.
-This will act similarly to clicking the 'Cancel' or 'Close' button.
+You can customize the keyboard shortcuts according to your preference by following these steps:

+Open the Clerk.io extension options by clicking on the extension icon in your browser toolbar.

+In the options page, you will find the settings for the keyboard shortcuts.

+Enable or disable the desired shortcuts by toggling the corresponding checkboxes.

+To change the default keyboard shortcuts, click on the input field for the shortcut you want to modify and press the desired key.
+The input field will be automatically updated with the selected key.

+Click the "Save Settings" button to save your changes.

 Remember, these shortcuts are meant to enhance your navigation and user experience within the my.clerk.io interface.
 I hope you find them useful and time-saving.